Tariff Update: New-Car Prices, May 2026

 Inventory dynamics

-The tariff has created an unexpected inventory split.
-Domestically assembled vehicles, particularly full-size trucks (Ford F-150, Chevy Silverado, Ram 1500), Honda CR-V, Toyota Camry, and most Hyundai/Kia crossovers, are drawing down faster as buyers gravitate toward unaffected inventory.
-Imported vehicles, especially in the luxury segment, are sitting longer.
+The tariff created an inventory split I find genuinely useful as a shopper.
+Domestically assembled vehicles — full-size trucks (F-150, Silverado, Ram 1500), the Ohio CR-V, the Kentucky Camry, most Hyundai/Kia crossovers — are drawing down faster as buyers flock to unaffected stock.
+Imported vehicles, especially luxury, are sitting longer.

-That sitting inventory is leading to some opportunity.
-Mercedes-Benz and BMW dealers, facing slower turns on tariff-affected inventory, are offering more flexibility on price than at any point in the last two years.
-If you want a German luxury vehicle and are willing to pay the higher sticker, dealers have room to negotiate that didn't exist six months ago.
+And sitting inventory is where the opportunity hides.
+Mercedes and BMW dealers, watching their tariff-affected cars turn slowly, are more flexible on price than they've been in two years.
+If you want a German luxury car and you'll pay the higher sticker, there's negotiating room now that simply didn't exist six months ago.

 What to expect through summer

-The tariff structure is under review but no reversal has been announced as of publication.
+The tariff is under review with no reversal announced as of publication.
 Manufacturers are operating as if it's permanent while lobbying for targeted exemptions.
-The most likely outcome through summer is:
+Through summer, here's my read:

-- Domestically built inventory continues to move fast with minimal discount
+- Domestically built inventory keeps moving fast with minimal discount

-- Imported luxury vehicles develop more dealer discount as turns slow
+- Imported luxury develops more dealer discount as turns slow

-- Japanese/Korean mainstream imports remain in mild absorption mode, with some brands likely passing more of the cost through in Q3 refreshed pricing
+- Japanese/Korean mainstream imports stay in mild absorption, with some brands likely passing more cost through in Q3 refreshed pricing

 From the Buying Guide